prof3ssorSt3v3/mad9034/docs/modules/week6/README.md

-# Week 6: Analyzing your users and make sense of research data
+# Class 6: Analyzing your users and make sense of research data

 ::: warning Preparation Required